KyleKing/Another_Raspberry_Pi_Guide/Peripherals.md

     }
     ```

-2. The `/etc/network/interface` file should look something like below (though you likely won't have to make any changes):
+1. The `/etc/network/interface` file should look something like below (though you likely won't have to make any changes):

-    ```bash
+    ```sh
     # sudo nano /etc/network/interfaces

     # interfaces(5) file used by ifup(8) and ifdown(8)